-Because the cue-strengthening account explains the general pattern of reactivity observed on cue-target word pairs (i.e., positive reactivity on related pairs but no reactivity or negative reactivity on unrelated pairs), recent studies investigating the mechanisms behind JOL reactivity have often focused on this account.
-Overall, findings from studies investigating JOL reactivity on cued-target word pairs largely support the cue-strengthening account (e.g., Janes et al., 2018; Maxwell & Huff, 2023) and, specifically, this account’s central claim that JOL reactivity requires a match between encoding-based cues and the method by which memory is assessed.
-Consistent with this account, Myers, Rhodes, and Hausman (2020) found that JOL reactivity patterns observed on cue-target pairs with cued-recall testing did not extend to free-recall in which cues were unavailable at test.
+Because the cue-strengthening account explains the general pattern of reactivity observed for cue-target word pairs (i.e., positive reactivity on related but not unrelated pairs), recent studies investigating the mechanisms behind JOL reactivity have often focused on this account.
+Overall, findings from studies investigating JOL reactivity on cued-target word pairs largely support a cue-strengthening account (e.g., Janes et al., 2018; Maxwell & Huff, 2023) and, specifically, this account’s central claim that JOL reactivity requires a match between encoding-based cues and the method by which memory is assessed.
+Consistent with this account, Myers, Rhodes, and Hausman (2020) found that JOL reactivity patterns observed for cue-target pairs in cued-recall did not extend to free-recall in which cues were unavailable at test.
 This finding was later replicated by Chang and Brainerd (2023) who similarly found no memorial benefits of JOLs on free-recall, providing further evidence that JOL reactivity requires a match between strengthened cues and test format.

 Separately, other studies have sought to identify the specific cues which JOLs are purported to strengthen.
-Because JOL reactivity studies often have participants study mixed lists of related and unrelated cue-target pairs, much emphasis has been placed on the potential for JOLs to strengthen relatedness cues, given that these cues provide highly salient markers of later remembering and thus are particularly likely to inform the magnitude of participants’ JOLs (see Koriat, 1997).
+Because JOL reactivity studies often have participants study mixed lists of related and unrelated cue-target pairs, much emphasis has been placed on the potential for JOLs to strengthen associative cues within the word pair given that these cues provide highly salient markers of later remembering and thus are particularly likely to inform the magnitude of participants’ JOLs (see Koriat, 1997).
 Thus, although participants can potentially base their JOLs on a variety of intrinsic cues (e.g., concreteness, item-frequency), the presence of strong relatedness cues likely overshadows other intrinsic cues which may also inform their JOLs and likewise induce reactivity.

-Given the link between cue-strengthening and relatedness cues, recent work has begun exploring the extent to which the processing of pre-existing cue-target relations contributes to positive reactivity on related word pairs.
-For example, Maxwell and Huff (2022) compared JOLs with several non-metacognitive judgment tasks which still emphasized pair relations and found that positive JOL reactivity patterns on related cue-target pairs approximated memory benefits from judgments of associative memory (JAMs; Experiment 2; see Maki, 2007) and frequency of co-occurrence judgments (Experiment 3).
-Importantly, JOL reactivity on related pairs also mirrored memory benefits from an explicit relational encoding task in which participants were directly instructed to relate all word pairs together at encoding (Experiment 4).
+Given the link between cue-strengthening and relatedness, recent work has begun exploring the extent to which the processing of pre-existing cue-target relations contributes to positive reactivity on related word pairs.
+Maxwell and Huff (2022) compared JOLs to several non-metacognitive judgment tasks which still emphasized pair relations and found that positive JOL reactivity patterns on related cue-target pairs approximated memory benefits from judgments of associative memory (JAMs; Experiment 2; see Maki, 2007) and frequency of co-occurrence judgments (Experiment 3).
+Importantly, JOL reactivity on related pairs also mirrored memory benefits found following an explicit relational encoding task in which participants were directly instructed to relate all word pairs together at study (Experiment 4).
 To explain these findings, the authors proposed that JOLs specifically encourage participants to engage in relational encoding of cue-target word pairs.
 Accordingly, JOL reactivity would be expected to occur whenever the cue and target are related, producing a memory advantage for related but not unrelated pairs.
 This is because any relational encoding would likely emphasize the shared relations between concepts.
 Importantly, this relational encoding account is consistent with Soderstrom et al.’s (2015) cue-strengthening account and provides an explanation of the specific mechanism by which cue-strengthening may occur on related word pairs.